CORSIA / EU ETS Verification

 - Prepare a draft contract, including quotation and contract conditions

-The strategic analysis aims to understand the operator’s organisation and obtain an overview of the design and implementation of its EU ETS management and control systems, so that an appropriate verification plan can be established.
+The strategic analysis aims to understand the operator’s organisation and obtain an overview of the design and implementation of its CORSIA and / or EU ETS management and control systems, so that an appropriate verification plan can be established.

-The aim of the risk analysis is to identify where there are risks of system failure that might result in a material misstatement or non-conformity in the annual emissions or tonne-kilometre report; it is on the higher risk areas that the verifier team will focus its efforts.
+The aim of the risk analysis is to identify where there are risks of system failure that might result in misstatements or non-conformities in the emissions report; it is on the higher risk areas that the verifier team will focus its efforts.

-- The approved monitoring plans and any changes during the monitoring period
+- The approved monitoring plan and any changes during the monitoring period

-- The complexity of IT systems used to handle EU ETS data
+- The complexity of IT systems used to handle CORSIA and / or EU ETS data

-- Whether all the required control elements (MRR) have been accounted for
+- Whether all the required control elements have been accounted for

 - The existence of an environmental or a quality management system

 - The existence of quality control and assurance processes

 - The organizational structure of CORSIA and / or EU ETS management

 - The availability of information and data in terms of access, completeness and accuracy